elenaferr0/tsp-optimization/report/sections/introduction.typ

 plot.py [-h] -d DAT [-s SOL] [-o OUTPUT]
 ```
 Where `-d DAT` is the path to the input instance file, `-s SOL` is the path to the solution file (optional), and `-o OUTPUT` is the output file for the plot (optional).
 If no output file is specified, the plot will be displayed on screen.
-To visualize the solution generated in the previous step, one would run:
+To visualize the solution from the previous step, run:
 ```bash
 py plot.py -d ./samples/random_10.dat -s ./samples/random_10_gg.sol
 ```